jnieser/portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

 Jiayang Nie is a M.A. and B.A. in Statistics at UC Berkeley.
-He is passionate about being a Data Scientist and he is interested in causal inference, machine learning, and computer vision.
+He is passionate about Data Science and Machine Learning.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.